MandoCode 0.10.0

 Components/ Razor UI (App, Banner, HelpDisplay, ConfigMenu, Prompt)

-Services/ Core logic (AI, markdown, syntax, tokens, music, diffs)
+Services/ Core logic (AI, markdown, syntax, tokens, music, diffs, input state machine)

 Models/ Data models, config, system prompts, educational content